BIODIVERSITY RISK FILTER

 For basic support, please make sure to first check our tutorial.
 If you still need help, don’t hesitate to contact us.

-The WWF Biodiversity Risk Filter is a free online tool aimed to help companies assess and respond to biodiversity-related risks and opportunities across their operations, value chain and investments.
+The WWF Biodiversity Risk Filter is a free online tool aimed to help companies and financial institutions to assess and act on biodiversity-related risks and opportunities across their operations, value chain and investments.

 It is designed to be used as a corporate and portfolio-level screening tool to help prioritize action on what and where it matters the most to address your biodiversity risks and opportunities for enhancing business resilience and contributing to a sustainable future.

-With its full launch in January 2023, the WWF Biodiversity Risk Filter can be used by companies and investors worldwide and from a broad range of industries - including food and beverage, textile, retail, mining, manufacturing and finance.
+With its full launch in January 2023, the WWF Biodiversity Risk Filter is a leading and trusted tool used worldwide and from a broad range of sectors - including food and beverage, textile, retail, mining, manufacturing and finance.

 To read examples of how companies and investors use the WWF Risk Filter Suite, please visit our Case Studies page.

-Please note that the Respond module is currently under development.
-Once live, only registered users with an account will be able to access the Respond module to receive corporate-level recommendations based on their unique biodiversity risks.
+Please note that the Act module is currently in development.
+Once live, only registered users with an account will be able to access the Act module to receive corporate-level recommendations based on their unique biodiversity risks.

 Images: © Ramdan_Nain / iStock / GettyImages, © Aaron Gekoski / WWF-US